-Completed the assemble while struggling with instant adhesives and small parts.
+Completed the assembly while struggling with instant adhesives and small parts.
 How about painting?
 Have I proceeded to assemble too much?
-I think the sense of precision is much more than the plastic parts only kit.
+I think the sense of precision is much more than the plastic parts-only kit.

 I could build in the photo-etched parts in this Hatsuharu, Fujimi’s Yukikaze which is too difficult for around two years and is not going forward may be successfully assembled now.
 But, I would like to make a big battleship now.

-First class destroyer Hatsuharu was completed.
-I made Nenohi a little while ago and made the same type ship again.
+First-class destroyer Hatsuharu was completed.
+I made Nenohi a little while ago and made the same type of ship again.
 It is the same manufacturer Aoshima, but this time weaponry was 1941 version, changed such as the main gun.
-I used the photo-etched parts more than before and nice finish, I suppose.
+I used the photo-etched parts more than before and a nice finish, I suppose.

 Perhaps the structure that sticks out to the stern is called a propeller boom.
 It is attached to the upper side to protect the screw during anchoring.
 Really?
-There was not written much detail in the leaflet I often refer.
-The searchlight is clear part and the back of the light was painted in silver to shine.
+There was not written much detail in the leaflet I often refer to.
+The searchlight is a clear part and the back of the light was painted in silver to shine.

 This handrail photo-etched parts are attached with a margin, which is bent at a right angle to adhere to the edge of the deck.
-I bent 90 degrees after gluing or first bent this margin and attached to the body, I tried both.
-Personally, it is easier to bend the bonded parts and then adhere it to the hull.
+I bent 90 degrees after gluing or the first bent this margin and attached it to the body, I tried both.
+Personally, it is easier to bend the bonded parts and then adhere them to the hull.

 The davids of photo-etched are used by folding from the middle to get thickness.
 It is extremely difficult to install properly.
 I wonder if I get used to this kind of work repeatedly.
 It was hard for me.

 The Rising Sun flag was included in the Aoshima was a thick decal, so I used a Hasegawa water decal.
-In addition, I tried raising the Japanese flag by practicing to put on the rope line on the rear mast.
-I do not know actual operation, but it got an accent anyway.
+Also, I tried raising the Japanese flag by practicing putting on the rope line on the rear mast.
+I do not know the actual operation, but it got an accent anyway.
 I think that it is the best work in the ship model I have made up to now.